velipso/nightmare/docs/midi.md

 A good sanity check might be to make sure the Data Size isn't larger than, say, 1,000,000 bytes, otherwise you're probably reading bad data.

-### Chunk Statistics

-The real-world data contains:

-* 48,197 MIDI files, all of them starting with an `'MThd'` chunk
-* 539,469 total recognizable chunks inside those files
-    * 124 of all chunks were misaligned and found by searching near where a chunk should start
-    * 19 of all chunks were `'MThd'` chunks in the middle of a file
-* 1,767 files had garbage data at the end that couldn't be recognized as a chunk

 Header Chunk `'MThd'`
 ---------------------